DmitriBogdanov/hatman-game/README.md

 See [`changelog.md`](./changelog.md) for a detailed development history.

-## Some history
+## Project history

 This game was my first truly large personal project.
 The codebase underwent several style changes, switched multiple dependencies (SDL, tinyxml ➞ SDL, simple_audio, nlohmann_json, SFML ➞ SFML, UTL) and changed scope several times.
 Despite some questionable practices in its development, this project went a long way in terms of my personal improvement as a specialist due to sheer coverage and scale of building a fully custom game engine.

-After a few years I went back to clean up the build system, add some documentation, fix a few bugs, adjust some nit-picks, cull dependencies and set up proper CMake with a Linux build using the experience from developing [UTL](https://github.com/DmitriBogdanov/UTL).
+After a few years I went back to clean up the build system, add some documentation, fix a few bugs, adjust some nit-picks, cull dependencies and set up proper CMake with a Linux build using the experience gained from developing [UTL](https://github.com/DmitriBogdanov/UTL).

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) for details.